kalisio/crisis/docs/quickstart/concepts.md

 :point_right: You manage an organisation ? <tour-link text="How to manage your tags" path="home" :params="{ organisation: 'manager', route: 'tags-activity' }"/>

 ::: details See also
-How to enter into the context of an organisation through the <tour-link text="main menu" path="home" :params="{ tour: 'home' }"/>

-How to enter the tags management activity from the <tour-link text="context of your organisation" path="home" :params="{ organisation: 'manager', tour: 'context' }"/>
+How to enter the tags management activity from the <tour-link text="dashboard" path="home/organisations"/>
 :::

 ## <i class="las la-fire"></i> Event